mroam/deepLearnAlg/README.md

 # deepLearnAlg
 ## Deep learning algorithms for video games
-Griffin and Mike are trying to study machine learning by installing libraries, reading tutorials, running code, and revising code.
-Here is what we’ve found so far including our notes (below and [numpyStackTutorial](numpyStackTutorial.md) and [tensorflow](tensorFlowOurNotes.md)) and links to installers, tutorials, versions, references, etc...
+Griffin is studying machine learning by working along with courses 1, 2, and 3 by Stanford Professor [Andrew Ng](www.coursera.org/specializations/deep-learning), installing libraries, reading tutorials, running code, and revising code.
+Here is what I’ve found so far including notes (below and [numpyStackTutorial](numpyStackTutorial.md) and [tensorflow](tensorFlowOurNotes.md)) and links to installers, tutorials, versions, references, etc...

+Current working environment is visual studio code and [pytorch](pytorch.org), which has installers for mac/linux/windows, with choice of package manager (I'm using conda), python (using 3.6), and CUDA (none, might not be supported on mac).
+Previous working environments in 2017-8 were openai gym (notes below) and tensorflow.
+[Pytorch](http://www.pytorch.org) has the ADAM optimizer which adjusts the learning rate as training is happening.
+This turned out to be faster than my hand-written code.

 ## Potential Projects